Pfaffendorf Bridge: War damage and reconstruction

 Like all bridges in Koblenz, the Pfaffendorf Bridge was dynamited on 7 March 1945 by German troops.
 Early in 1946, construction of a temporary bridge began.
 Approval was given in 1950 for the rebuilding of a new fixed bridge over the Rhine and a steel girder design was chosen.
 The construction of the new bridge would allow the pontoon bridge to be removed.
 The new Pfaffendorf Bridge had a four-lane roadway, 1.6 m wide bike paths on both sides, and 2.6 m wide footpaths.
 On 18 July 1953, the bridge was opened to traffic, and the temporary bridge was then removed.

 A new grade-separated connection from the Pfaffendorf Bridge to the B 42, the 294-metre-long Glockenberg Tunnel, was opened on 27 June 2003, after 12 years of construction.

+Since 2023, the bridge is being replaced in complex process, due to structural damages.
+A new construction is build directly adjacent downstream.
+After traffic is rerouted, the deconstruction of the old bridge and restoration of historically protected parts will be undertaken.
+The replacement building is then to be shifted on the reconstructed and modernized abutment.